cnvrg/logo-detection-blueprint/README.md

      - **Key**: `epochs` – **Value**: set the number of times the neural network trains the dataset
      - **Key**: `class_names` – **Value**: provide the names of the classes for the model to learn
    * Click the **Advanced** tab to change resources to run the blueprint, as required.
 5. Click the **Run** button.
-   The cnvrg software launches the training blueprint as set of experiments, generating a trained scene classifier model and deploying it as a new API endpoint.
+The cnvrg software launches the training blueprint as set of experiments, generating a trained logo detector model and deploying it as a new API endpoint.
 6. Track the blueprint's real-time progress in its experiments page, which displays artifacts such as logs, metrics, hyperparameters, and algorithms.
 7. Click the **Serving** tab in the project and locate your endpoint.
 Complete one or both of the following options:
    * Use the Try it Live section with any logo image to check the model.